cgcardona/audiofile.cc/README.md

 salute you.
 Below is a list of the most important things that could help move Audiofile forward.
 If you see something that inspires you to act please do.

-### Intelligent wrapping notes

-Currently the notes only paint on the xaxis as wide as the canvas.
-They need to intelligently wrap to a new line as many times as it takes to paint the entire piece.

 ### Browser font detection

 The elements being painted to the canvas (clefs, notes, rests, accidentals) were